- Assistant Dean for Civic Engagement

 We’re excited about our economic development partnerships and community renewal projects.

 - University Technology Park is a developing technology corridor strategically located minutes from Philadelphia International Airport and I-95 that aims to attract high-tech businesses to Chester.
-The project was created by Widener University, Crozer Chester Medical Center, and the Keystone Innovation Zone, a designated zone that leverages the combined resources of educational institutions, private businesses, business support organizations, commercial lending institutions, venture capital networks, and foundations to foster innovation and entrepreneurial opportunities.
+The project was created by Widener University, Crozer Chester Medical Center.
+A designated zone that leverages the combined resources of educational institutions, private businesses, business support organizations, commercial lending institutions, venture capital networks, and foundations to foster innovation and entrepreneurial opportunities.

 - At the Widener University Small Business Development Center (SBDC), one of 18 such centers in Pennsylvania and an accredited affiliate of the national Association of Small Business Development Centers, Widener student interns and faculty experts offer free management consulting, education programs, and other services to small business owners and aspiring entrepreneurs in Delaware County, Pennsylvania.